Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space: Introduction

 \section{Introduction}

 An \emph{Eulerian cycle} in a graph is a closed walk that traverses every edge exactly once.
-Euler's study of their existence and computation is often cited as the birth of modern graph theory.
-Apart from historical significance, efficiently computing Eulerian cycles has applications, e.g., in genome assembly~\cite{pevzner2001eulerian}, routing problems~\cite{orloff1974fundamental}, and 3D printing~\cite{yamamoto2022novel}.
+A~graph is called \emph{Eulerian} if it contains an Eulerian cycle.
+Euler's study of the existence of Eulerian cycles and their computation is often cited as the birth of modern graph theory.
+Apart from historical significance, efficiently computing them has applications in, e.g., genome assembly~\cite{pevzner2001eulerian}, routing problems~\cite{orloff1974fundamental}, and 3D printing~\cite{yamamoto2022novel}.

 Classic algorithms such as Fleury's algorithm or Hierholzer's algorithm~\cite{hierholzer1873moglichkeit}, both dating from the late 19th century, are simple to describe and find an Eulerian cycle in any Eulerian graph in polynomial time.
 Indeed, both consider each edge only once, and Hierholzer's algorithm can be implemented to run in optimal linear time.
 Being both simple and efficient, the latter is the method of choice in practice.
 Typical implementations of Hierholzer's algorithm (see below) use $\mathrm{O}(m \lg n)$ bits of working memory.
 (Here and throughout, $\lg=\log_2$.)